 1. Battery Capacity (Wh)

-For example, a 1000Wh portable power station can power:
+For example, a 1070Wh portable power station can approximately power:

 For emergency use, we recommend models with 1000Wh or more.
 These can cover essential needs, such as lighting and smartphone charging, for 2–4 days during a disaster.